Email: ask@bpl.org

 What if I don't remember my PIN?

 You can reset your PIN.
 Take a look at this page about resetting PINs.
-If you have logged into your account on our website at least once, you can reset it online.
-If you have not set up your online account, you can email webmaster@bpl.org to have it reset.
+If you have logged into your BPL account before, you can reset it online.
+If you never logged into you BPL account, you need to email ask@bpl.org to have it reset.
 You can also reset your PIN in person at any Boston Public Library location.

 The library catalog is how you can see what the library has.
 It contains information about the items at the library, such as the title, author, description, and location.
 Look at the Boston Public Library's catalog here.
 It is also available as a search bar at the top of the library website.